Geometric and conventional contributions of superconducting diode effect: Application to flat-band systems

-When the isolated band is highly dispersive as $\beta_c W \gg 1$, the system transits back to a conventional BCS regime.
-In this limit, the quantum geometry does not play a significant role~\cite{NoteX}.
-On the other hand, the averages of $\mathcal{G}$ and $\mathcal{D}$ involve weighted averages, as shown in Eqs.~\eqref{eq:matric_ave} and ~\eqref{eq:dipole_ave}, with minute contributions near the Fermi surface in the conventional case.
-In the scenario of the flat-band limit $\beta_c W \ll 1$, more electrons within the Brillouin zone form Cooper pairs, thereby enhancing the quantum geometry effect.

-Several key points can be extracted from the Ginzburg-Landau framework: (i) The nonreciprocity of the geometric supercurrent is induced by the quantum metric dipole. (ii) Although the conventional and geometric supercurrents coexist in genenal cases, in the flat-band limit when $U\gg W$, the geometric part dominates over the conventional one. (iii) It is crucial to highlight that in the exact flat-band limit with $W=0$, $\lambda_c=\alpha=\overline{\mathcal{D}}=0$, and only $\overline{\mathcal{G}}$ is nonzero, leading to purely geometric supercurrent but no diode effect.
-The Ginzburg-Landau analysis provides a phenomenological perspective near $T_c$ and within the long-wavelength regime ($q\ll 1/a$, $a$ is the lattice constant).
-To study the supercurrent within a microscopic framework that takes into account quantum geometry, we would like to present a mean-field study for a flattened Haldane-like model in the following section.
-Also for the realistic material such as moir\'{e} graphene, the main physics of the low-energy flat bands can be captured by a Haldane-like model~\cite{zhang2019twisted}.
+Several key points can be extracted from the Ginzburg-Landau framework: (i) The nonreciprocity of the supercurrent arises from its part Fermi surface asymmetry $\alpha$ and part quantum metric dipole $\overline{\mathcal{D}}$. (ii) Although the conventional and geometric supercurrents coexist in genenal cases, in the flat-band limit when $U\gg W$, the geometric component predominates over the conventional one. (iii) It is crucial to highlight that in the exact flat-band limit with $W=0$, $\lambda_c=\alpha=\overline{\mathcal{D}}=0$, and only $\overline{\mathcal{G}}$ is nonzero, leading to purely geometric supercurrent but no diode effect.
+In the following section, we will demonstrate these behaviors by calculating the Ginzburg-Landau coefficients for a Haldane-like flat-band model.
+Furthermore, for realistic materials such as moir\'{e} graphene, the fundamental physics of the low-energy flat bands can be effectively described by a Haldane-like model~\cite{zhang2019twisted}.